What you need to know about Title VII of the Civil Rights Act

 But if you don't know this important legislation's specific details and nuances, don't worry — you're not alone.
 Fortunately, this article will cover some of the fundamental concepts of Title VII, including who it protects, what it prohibits, and the possible claims employees may attempt to pursue under it.
 So, let's start with the basics.

 What is Title VII of the Civil Rights Act — and what does it prohibit?

 Title VII is the federal law that prohibits employment discrimination based on:

 - Sex, including gender, gender identity, pregnancy, and sexual orientation

-You may notice that "age" or "disability" aren't one of the protected groups listed above and that is because older workers and disabled workers are actually protected under different federal laws — the Age Discrimination in Employment Act (ADEA) and Americans with Disabilities Act (ADA), respectively.
+You may notice that "age" and "disability" aren't listed among the protected groups listed above, and that is because older workers and disabled workers are protected under different federal laws — the Age Discrimination in Employment Act (ADEA) and Americans with Disabilities Act (ADA), respectively.

-It's also important to note that individual states may create they own discrimination laws that might protect a wider range of employees than any of these federal laws, so employers should be aware of these laws as well.
+It's also important to note that individual states may create their own discrimination laws that might protect a broader range of employees than any of these federal laws, so employers should also be aware of these laws.